shreyanaadhikari/Python-Basics/README.md

 ## 🎯 Goal

-Complete Python fundamentals and move on to **NumPy, Pandas, and EDA**, building the core skills for a Data Science career.
+Complete Python fundamentals and move on to **NumPy, Pandas, and EDA**.

 ---